-Many parents are not aware of the condition because aspergers syndrome children are often very smart and intelligent.
+However, in my person opinion, I think that there are distinct differences in behaviors between those that would have previously qualified for a diagnosis of Asperger syndrome behavior and those with autism that have poor communication.
+Many parents are not aware of the condition in this situation because children are often very smart and intelligent with what seems to be advanced communication skills.
 They may have a special hobby or interest that they can tell you more about than anyone else.
+They may even appear to be obsessed with this topic, constantly talking about it, not noticing that others are no longer interested in talking about it.
 Facts about different subject matters are easily memorized and speech is sometimes at a level beyond that of peers.

 It later becomes more obvious when the child starts school and fails to develop peer relationships and lacks social skills.
 Luckily there are available treatments that may help a child learn ways to relate to other children, such as social skills training.

-As one of the five pervasive developmental disorders (PDD NOS), aspergers disorder is distinguished by severe and sustained impairment in social skills and the development of restricted, repetitive patterns of behavior, interests, and activities(1).
+As what used to be one of the five pervasive developmental disorders (PDD NOS) (prior to the new DSM V that eliminated both Asperger syndrome disorder and PDD NOS), this type of autism is distinguished by severe and sustained impairment in social skills and the development of restricted, repetitive patterns of behavior, interests, and activities(1).

 Asperger syndrome behavior is similar to characteristics for autism and is considered to be part of the autism spectrum.
-However, with asperger syndrome, there are not any clear signs or significantly noticeable delays in cognitive development or language acquisition prior to 3 years of age(1).
+However, there are not any clear signs or significantly noticeable delays in cognitive development or language acquisition prior to 3 years of age(1).

-Other types of asperger syndrome behavior include difficulty understanding certain forms of humor, sarcasm, or other underlying information involved in socializing and/or communicating.
+Other types of asperger syndrome behavior, as it was previously diagnosed, include difficulty understanding certain forms of humor, sarcasm, or other underlying information involved in socializing and/or communicating.
 It may be difficult to interpret facial expressions or understand the feelings of others that are typically associated with certain events.
 Empathy may be a difficult emotion for an individual to comprehend.

 The child may receive support from special education services within the school system, including an individualized education plan (IEP) to focus on specific school behavior or attend special schools for autism.
 The use of a picture schedule, transition strategies, specialized routines, behavior charts and the use of a homework chart are great tools for helping children understand their expectations each week.